-The most important step in your search for quality care and programming is to visit different programs.
-Tour the program and observe the children and the staff.
+The most important step in your search for quality care and programming is to visit different locations.
+Tour the site and observe the children and the staff.

 - See questions to ask a child care provider for some helpful tips.